 When doing phone interviews, always make sure you have your resume, the job posting and any other supporting documents you need at your fingertips.
-While this may be a phone interview, you have to be just as prepared as if you were attending in person interview.
+While this may be a phone interview, you have to be just as prepared as if you were attending an in-person interview.
 And it goes without saying; always do some research on the company and the hiring manager.

 And depending on the sales job you are applying for, sometimes you may be asked to do two phone interviews before being asked to meet someone in person.
 This could be the HR person and then one of the hiring managers.
 They may want to compare notes before asking you to come in.

-While leaving a voice mail may be a requirement before you are interviewed, sometimes you may to ask to give a spur of the moment sales presentation over the phone.
+While leaving a voicemail may be a requirement before you are interviewed, sometimes you may ask to give a spur of the moment sales presentation over the phone.
 This happened to me a few years ago when I applied for an inside sales position at a durable medical equipment company.
-After going through a series of interviews, at the last-minute I was asked by the owner to call him from another office.
+After going through a series of interviews, at the last-minute, I was asked by the owner to call him from another office.
 I could make any sales presentation that I like.
-I was not prepared for this in advanced.
+I was not prepared for this in advance.
 And to add more pressure, most of the sales team was listening in and gave their critique after my presentation.
 Fortunately, I passed with flying colors and I was offered the job in a few days.

 No Appointment Phone Interview –

 And finally, sometimes the sales manager may want to call you without an appointment.
 They do this for a couple of reasons.